Leaseweb/terraform-provider-leaseweb/docs/resources/public_cloud_image.md

 - `custom` (Boolean) Standard or Custom image
 - `flavour` (String)
+- `id` (String) Can be either an Operating System or a UUID in case of a Custom Image
 - `market_apps` (List of String)
 - `region` (String)
 - `state` (String)